INTI-CMNB/KiBot/docs/source/configuration/sup_globals.rst

          You must place a text box at the coordinates where you want to paste the image. |br|
          The width of the text box will be the width of the image. |br|
          The text box must contain *kibot_image_X* where X is the output name. |br|
          This option configures the prefix used.
-If this option is empty no images will be pasted.
+If this option is empty no images will be pasted. |br|
+         If the output generates more than one image you can used OUTPUT_NAME[INDEX] to select the image.
+The first image is INDEX one, using zero you'll get the last image.

 .. _Globals_schematic_sheet_name_workaround: